 Privacy Policy

-TapFi is designed to be as privacy-respecting as an internet-connected app can be: no user accounts, no analytics, no tracking, no ads, and no data stored on any server we operate.
+TapFi is designed to be as privacy-respecting as an internet-connected app can be: no user accounts, no analytics, no tracking, no ads, and no photos or personal data kept on our server.
 This policy explains the few things that do happen when you use the app, so you can decide whether you're comfortable with them.

 Who we are